List of Shortland Street characters introduced in 1993: Shane Raskin

-Shane Raskin was the businessman boyfriend of Kirsty Knight (Angela Dotchin).
-The two dated for several months before Kirsty broke up with Shane over the new year.
+Dr Shane Raskin was the rich, specialist boyfriend of Kirsty Knight (Angela Dotchin).
+The two dated for several months before Kirsty broke up with Shane on New Year’s Eve.
+Kirsty struggled to hold her own financially in the relationship, determined not to be a kept woman but not able to keep up with Shane’s lifestyle.
+After Christmas, Shane revealed he had been offered a two year contract in Hong Kong and offered Kirsty the opportunity to come with him, initially as his PA, and after some encouragement from Gina as his wife.
+Uninspired by Shane’s logic behind the proposal, as it was more for convenience for immigration purposes than for love, Kirsty dumps Shane resulting in argument at the clinic’s reception on New Year’s Eve.

+Shane was introduced as a visiting obstetrician consultant to the clinic as part of the exit storyline of former colleague Meredith Fleming.
+Whilst initially butting heads with Meredith over the treatment of a pregnant cancer patient, Shane challenged Meredith to want more from her career.
+At Meredith’s farewell party, Shane was on hand to help deliver Director of Nursing Carrie Burton’s triplets.

 Nat Aleni

 Nat Aleni was the gang affiliated teenage brother of Sam Aleni (Rene Naufahu).
 Sam did not realize until it was too late how serious the problem between Tongan and Samoan gangs were and Nat became involved in gang life.
 Nat's best friend Willy was murdered by the Tongan gangs and Nat promised to end his affiliations.
-Nat helped Jamie Forrest (Karl Urban) in his attempt to bring together Sam and T.P (Elizabth Skeen) and later attended their wedding.
-Nat later spoke at T.P's funeral and consoled his brother.
+T.P (Elizabth Skeen) struck a deal with Nat to help into a hospitality career if he completed his schooling, and true to her word got Nat a kitchen hand position at her workplace, the local bistro Kennedy’s, upon graduation.
+Nat helped Jamie Forrest (Karl Urban) in his attempt to bring together Sam and T.P. and later attended their wedding.
+Nat was instrumental in getting Sam to reconcile with their family in the lead up to T.P's funeral, and assisted Sam in delivering the eulogy.

 TP Aleni

 Talita "TP" Aleni (née Palele) was the Tongan wife of Sam Aleni (Rene Naufahu).
 TP originally wanted nothing to do with Sam when his brother - Nat (Joe Naufahu) fought with her brother in gang-wars.
 However, with the help of Jamie Forrest (Karl Urban), the two realized they had fallen in love and without their families approval, married.
 The two struggled with married life but stayed in love nonetheless.
 However TP was shocked to learn Sam had dated a drug addict.
 Unfortunately for the couple, TP was involved in a car accident in early 1994 and tragically died in the subsequent explosion.
 20 years to the date of TP's death, Sam emotionally broke down to Ula Levi (Frankie Adams), explaining the impact TP's death had on his life and the subsequent loss of his second wife.